 Choosing a roofing contractor that will install your roofing properly is easily as important as using quality material.
-Most roofing contractors are reliable craftsmen, but when the economy is growing and/or there is a lot of work to be done, as in areas hit by recent hurricanes, inexperienced roofers look for a piece of the pie.
+Most roofing contractors are reliable craftsmen, but when the economy is growing and/or there is a lot of work to be done, as in areas hit by recent hurricanes or hail, inexperienced roofers often look for a piece of the pie.

 This guide will arm you with the most important questions to ask a roofing contractor before hiring them.
 Quite a few sites list questions to ask contractors.
 We’re different because we also give details about what you should expect to hear from a legitimate roofing contractor that is worth considering for the critical work of roofing your home or business.